 C.E.
 Thurston & Sons, Inc. manufactures insulation for cold storage, marine facilities and vessels, and a wide range of specialty equipment.
-For many years, that insulation contained asbestos, and after thousands of lawsuits from victims of exposure, the company was forced to go through bankruptcy.
-Victims can now request compensation by filing a claim through the company’s asbestos trust fund.
+For many years, C.E.
+Thurston products contained insulation, and after thousands of lawsuits, the company was forced to go through bankruptcy.
+The company established an asbestos trust fund to compensate exposure victims.

-Soon after founding the company, Thurston added insulation to the list of offerings.
-The company contracted with other companies to distribute, install, maintain, repair, or remove insulation in various industrial settings, including maritime.
+- Soon after founding the company, Thurston added insulation to the list of offerings.
+The company contracted with other companies to distribute, install, maintain, repair, or remove insulation in various industrial settings, including ships and shipyards.

-Throughout the 1980s and 1990s, C.E.
+- Throughout the 1980s and 1990s, C.E.
 Thurston & Sons acquired other insulation companies and contractors, and the company expanded operations and services to several different states.
 These included Mechanical Insulation Services in South Carolina and Ambrose Insulation in North Carolina.

-Thurston also faced several asbestos-related lawsuits.
-The company originally dealth with this challenge by creating the Asbestos Claims Facility.
+- C.E.
+Thurston & Sons also faced several asbestos-related lawsuits.
+The company originally dealt with this challenge by creating the Asbestos Claims Facility.
 This facility administered claims and paid settlements.
 Other companies involved withdrew, and it became defunct.

 C.E.
 Thurston & Sons did not manufacture insulation.
 It never made and sold asbestos products.
 C.E.
 Thurston was founded as a contracting company.
 Other companies would hire Thurston & Sons to purchase and install new insulation or remove old insulation.

-Because the company worked with insulation that contained asbestos, it has been considered liable, along with the insulation manufacturers, for the exposure many people experienced.
+Because the company worked with insulation that contained asbestos, it has been considered liable, along with the insulation manufacturers, for many cases of exposure and later illness.

 The asbestos in insulation used by C.E.
 Thurston affected workers in various industries.
 Individuals working for the company directly and who handled insulation were at the greatest risk for exposure.
 These workers installed asbestos insulation, made repairs, and removed old insulation.